 Spot On Ballistic Match Technology - Nikon's online ballistic program that provides you with holdover values.
 (See also Ballistic Program)

-SS – Sun shade.
-This is an accessory that attaches to the eyepiece or rear end of the rifle scope.
-It’s tubular in shape and provides shaded viewing through the scope.
+SS - Sun shade.
+This is an accessory for your scope that attaches to the eyepiece or rear end of the rifle scope.
+It's tubular in shape and provides shaded viewing through the scope.

 Swarvoclean HD Optics - This is Swarovski's anti-scratch and easy-to-clean technology that keeps their HD optics in tip-top shape.

 Terra RZ 6 - Zeiss' ballisitc reticle for the Terra series rifle scope for standard, non-magnum hunting calibers.
 (See also Ballistic Reticle)

 Terra RZ 8 - Zeiss' ballistic reticle for the Terra series rifle scope for magnum hunting calibers.
 (See also Ballistic Reticle)

 TrueZero - Simmon's turret locking technology to ensure the scope holds zero during heavy and repeated recoil.

 Turrets - These are used interchangeably throughout the rifle scope articles as turrets, knobs, and dials.
 They are the external and protruding parts that control elevation and windage scope adjustments.
 Turrets can also refer to other mechanisms such as ballistic turrets, side focus, and an illumination control.